nhan-pt/scan-smart-contract/README.md

 #### Step 2.
-Scanner forcus on famous functions like Unit test part - step 3 a lot of smart-contract have magic logic that can make the master issue for Bitcastle
+Scanner forcus on famous functions like Unit test part - step 3 a lot of smart-contract have magic logic that can make the master issue for your system
 + Stuck function like Can not collect balance from user wallet because transferFrom is not working .etc
 + Loss of balance of Mother wallet or President wallet because smart-contract government will take tax fee when we execute withdraw transaction .etc

-The scanner needs to collect full information about the strange logic, risk, and anything's can affect to Bitcastle system
+The scanner needs to collect full information about the strange logic, risk, and anything's can affect to your system

 # END